 You sure did put on a show

 - In Futurama, Slurms McKenzie is the most absolutely pathetic deconstruction of this trope possible.
-His only escape from partying is death.
+He is contractually obligated to be an icon of partying long past being sick of it personally, and his only escape from partying is death.

 - Pinkie Pie from My Little Pony: Friendship Is Magic will try to be this if it's not a party she set up.
 If it is one she made, she will try to make it as lively as possible.
 She even has a party cannon — a cannon that shoots out ready-made party supplies.
 Even if, at times, she does things that could kill the party for others who are trying to enjoy themselves — such as making a band play unfitting music for the event, ravenously devouring all the sweets and snacks set out for everyone and leaving nothing for anyone else to eat (going so far as to stuff her face with a plate of cupcakes PRINCESS CELESTIA HERSELF was about to eat right in front of her), and doing things that, while usually funny to watch happen to someone else, would drive you absolutely up a wall or make you incredibly upset if you were there yourself.